kubernetes-sigs/gateway-api/geps/gep-713/index.md

 - A user defines a metaresource describing both the target resource(s) they want to augment, and the intent of the augmentation.
 - The controller(s) implementing the metaresource notices the metaresource and applies the intent to the target resource(s).
-- The controller(s) implementing the metaresource reports the status of the metaresource, indicating whether the intent is being applied or not.
+- The controller(s) implementing the metaresource reports the status of the metaresource, indicating whether or not the intent is being applied.

 In the real world, of course, things can be much more complex.
 There may be multiple conflicting metaresources, or the user might attempt to apply a metaresource that they aren't allowed to, or there may be errors in the metaresources.
 The controller(s) implementing the metaresources MUST be able to handle all of these cases, and MUST communicate status correctly in all situations.